 A. students jointly constructing mathematical ideas as they problem-solve together; and

-In classrooms that feature Collaborative Learning, students rely on each other to solve mathematical problems such that all students learn from each other — a quality scholars have coined “interdependence” (Cohen & Lotan, 2014; Horn, 2012).
-Collaborative Learning affords teachers opportunities to create more inclusive classroom environments where students from many social groups and with various mathematical strengths can bring their full selves to the learning process (Joseph, 2021; Jasien & Hayes, 2021).
+In classrooms that feature collaborative learning, students rely on each other to solve mathematical problems such that all students learn from each other—a quality scholars have coined “interdependence” (Cohen & Lotan, 2014; Horn, 2012).
+Collaborative learning affords teachers opportunities to create more inclusive classroom environments where students from many social groups and with various mathematical strengths can bring their full selves to the learning process (Joseph, 2021; Jasien & Hayes, 2021).

 CPM infers from this research that…

 Students in collaborative classrooms engage in quantitatively more mathematical thinking than students in cooperative classrooms (Wood, Williams, & McNeal, 2006).
-The different qualities of student discourse across collaborative and cooperative classrooms have implications for students’ mathematical reasoning: students in collaborative classrooms spend more of their time analyzing and synthesizing (higher-level discourse), while students in cooperative classrooms spend most of their time comprehending and applying (lower-level discourse).
+The different qualities of student discourse across collaborative and cooperative classrooms have implications for students’ mathematical reasoning: students in collaborative classrooms spend more time analyzing and synthesizing (higher-level discourse), while students in cooperative classrooms spend most of their time comprehending and applying (lower-level discourse).

 In classrooms that foster collaborative learning, students have been shown to progress over time from being oriented only to mathematical content (i.e., the technical skills and knowledge of the discipline) to being more fully engaged in mathematical practices (i.e., the skills and dispositions necessary to participate in disciplinary discourse; Gresalfi & Cobb, 2006; Lampert, 1990).